gap-system/ReleaseTools/README.md

                                      "/", ~.PackageName, "-", ~.Version ),
     ```

-4. Update your README, you package manual etc. to use the correct URLs.
+4. Update your README, your package manual etc. to use the correct URLs.

 5. Optionally: Provide a `makedoc.g` which regenerates your package manual.
    If you are using GAPDoc, often the AutoDoc package provides an easy way